eld4niz/kafka-notification-api/README.md

-# Real-time notification API built with Golang
+# Kafka Real-Time Notification API

 This project demonstrates a real-time notification system implemented in Golang, utilizing Apache Kafka for message processing.
 The Kafka server is set up using Docker containers for easy deployment.